schneems/threaded/README.md

 It is possible for you to enqueue more things in your queue than can be processed before your program exits (you hit CTRL+C, or get an exception).
 When your program exits all jobs promises and enqueued jobs go away as they are not persisted to disk.
 If you care about your data getting run always call `value` on promises.
 When `value` is called on promises if it has not already started running it will be run immediately.
 This functionality allows for the chaining of promises.

-To truly preserve data you've `enqueued` into Threaded's background queue you need to switch to a durable queue backend like resque.
+To truly preserve data you've `enqueued` into Threaded's background queue you need to switch to a durable queue backend like Resque.
 Alternatively use a promise and call `value` on the `Threaded.later` promise object.

 ## License